Prashant-17-11/PetSocialNetwork/README.md

 Time to do the same exact thing, but for user's bio.

+## Task 7

+Let's update the user's friend list.

+Create a new variable called friends inside render().
+When the component is loading, friends should be the empty array([]).
+Otherwise, it should be this.state.useData.friends.

+Next, update the usernames prop of the Userlist component.
+Change it from empty array to {friends}.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).